idekerlab/cy-rest-R/README.md

 ## How to Use

 ### Quick Start Guide
+In addition to main workflows, there are some small tutorials in ___rmarkdown___ directory.
+I recommend to try them first.

 * Install all required software
 * Start Cytoscape
 * Open web browser and visit [cyREST page in App Store](http://apps.cytoscape.org/apps/cyrest)